-If you have difficulty swallowing the whole tablet, the tablet may be crushed and mixed with water, or 5% dextrose in water, or apple juice or apple puree.
+Q. Can I cut the tablet of Apixaban?If you have difficulty swallowing the whole tablet, the tablet may be crushed and mixed with water, or 5% dextrose in water, or apple juice or apple puree.
 Remember to crush the medicine just before you take it.

-If a dose is missed, the patient should take Apixaban immediately and then continue with twice daily intake as before.
+Q. What if I miss a dose of Apixaban?If a dose is missed, the patient should take Apixaban immediately and then continue with twice daily intake as before.

-Apixaban may cause bleeding in eyes, stomach, nose, etc and anemia which may cause tiredness or paleness.
+Q. What are the side effects of taking Apixaban?Apixaban may cause bleeding in eyes, stomach, nose, etc and anemia which may cause tiredness or paleness.
 It may also lower your blood pressure which may make you faint or have a quickened heartbeat and nausea.
 Blood tests may show an increase in gamma glutamyltransferase (GGT), which may be due to liver problems.

-Apixaban is used to reduce the risk of stroke and blood clots in people who have atrial fibrillation.
+Q. What is Apixaban used for?Apixaban is used to reduce the risk of stroke and blood clots in people who have atrial fibrillation.
 In atrial fibrillation, the heart beats irregularly, increasing the chance of clots forming in the body and possibly causing strokes.
 Apixaban also helps to reduce the risk of forming a blood clot in the legs and lungs of people who have just had hip or knee replacement surgery and treat blood clots in the veins of your legs (deep vein thrombosis) or lungs (pulmonary embolism), and reduce the risk of them occurring again.

-Yes, Apixaban belongs to a class of medicines known as anticoagulant or blood thinner.
+Q. Is Apixaban a blood thinner?Yes, Apixaban belongs to a class of medicines known as anticoagulant or blood thinner.
 It prevents your blood from clotting by preventing formation of an important component of blood clotting (factor Xa).

-While using Apixaban you should be aware of the risks involved such as it can cause excessive bleeding being a blood thinner.
+Q. How dangerous is Apixaban?While using Apixaban you should be aware of the risks involved such as it can cause excessive bleeding being a blood thinner.
 Hence, do not stop taking the medication without speaking to your doctor.
 If you have epidural or spinal anesthesia or a spinal puncture while taking Apixaban then you may be at risk of developing a blood clot in or around your spine which can result in paralysis in some patients.
 Hence, inform the doctor beforehand if you have had any such procedure.

-Consult your doctor who will tell you whether you have to stop it or not.
+Q. Do I need to stop Apixaban before surgery?Consult your doctor who will tell you whether you have to stop it or not.
 It will depend on the type of procedure involved.
 For instance, if there is moderate to high risk of bleeding during the procedure you will have to stop taking Apixaban 48 hours before surgery.

-Apixaban, when taken more than the recommended dose, may cause unusual bleeding or bruising, red, brown, or pink urine, red or black, tarry stools and coughing up or vomiting blood or material that looks like coffee grounds.
+Q. What are the symptoms of overdosage of Apixaban?Apixaban, when taken more than the recommended dose, may cause unusual bleeding or bruising, red, brown, or pink urine, red or black, tarry stools and coughing up or vomiting blood or material that looks like coffee grounds.
 Consult your doctor immediately or seek emergency medical attention in a nearby hospital.